 - Honorable Mention, International Studies Association—Global Development Section Book Prize, 2018.

 - Shortlisted, Best Book in Social Science, Central Eurasian Studies Society, 2018 (award to be announced in October 2018)

-- Land, The State, and War: Property Rights and Political Violence in Afghanistan (under review), with Ilia Murtazashvili
+Land, The State, and War: Property Rights and Political Violence in Afghanistan (under revision; Cambridge University Press), with Ilia Murtazashvili.

 “Can community-based land adjudication and registration improve household land tenure security?
 Evidence from Afghanistan,” (with Ilia Murtazashvili), Land Use Policy 55 (2016), 230–239.